Veronika K. Pettersen, Ph.D

 Dr. Miriam Enriqueta Nieves Ramirez, Ph.D

 Miriam is a researcher at the Universidad Nacional Autonoma de Mexico (UNAM).
 She visited Dr. Arrieta's lab to continue her work on various projects including her study of the interaction between bacteria and eukaryotes (16S and 18S) and the development of cervical cancer.
 She did her Ph.D. on the polymorphisms of HLA genes and their role as biomarkers of cervical cancer.
 She also worked on the protein Entamoeba hystolitica calreticulin (EhCRT) and its influence on the amoebic liver abscess (ALA) and the complement pathway.
 She is working now on an ex-vivo model of the human liver infection by Entamoeba hystolitica looking at the genes of the pathology and cytokines' production as the immune response in the hepatocyte to understand better the development of the ALA.
 She is also working on the infection by the protozoan Blastocystis sp. and its influence on the human gut microbiome.
 Blastocystis sp. is one of the most common human gut colonizer.

-"It was an honour for me to share a short research stay in the laboratory of Dr. Marie Claire Arrieta.
+"It was an honor for me to share a short research stay in the laboratory of Dr. Marie Claire Arrieta.
 With her research group, in addition to facilitating my experiments and orienting me at all times, their own experiences were very pleasant to listen to in the time we shared together.
 You immediately feel a very warm and jovial atmosphere in the laboratory, they make you feel like part of the group.
 I can only recommend that if you have the opportunity to visit Dr. Arrieta's laboratory, in addition to learning a lot, you will feel as if you were in your own laboratory.
 Thank you very much to each and every one of its members."